Cloud-Schematics/iks-logging-and-monitoring/README.md

-# Container Logging and Monitoring Setup
+# Observability agents for Kubernetes cluster

 This module will automatically deploy Logging and Mornitoring agents onto your Kubernetes on VPC Cluster.
 In this example a LogDNA and Sysdig instance are created, but the [logging_and_monitoring](./logging_and_monitoring) module can be used on it's own if you already have an instance provisioned.